-People can change the world by making an effort to be greener every day!
+People can change the world and fight climate change by making an effort to be greener in their everyday lives.

 The reason why people should help out the Earth is due to the long-term dangers of harming our planet.